JADunivan5/JADunivan5/README.md

 - 👯 I’m looking to collaborate on ...
 Statistical analysis projects.
 - 💬 Ask me about ...
 Probability and Sports!
 - 😄 Pronouns: ...
 He/Him
 - ⚡ Fun fact: ...
-I'm from in IL but have been Studying at Grand Valley State University the last 4 years.
+I'm from IL but have been Studying at Grand Valley State University the last 4 years.

 <!--